-Author has written 23 stories for Baldur's Gate, Supreme Commander, and Twilight.
+Author has written 35 stories for Baldur's Gate, Supreme Commander, Twilight, and Child of Light.

 I suppose I ought to write something in here.

 So, I'm male, British, and write stuff.
 Sometimes.
 I guess that'll do for now.

 PM me if you want to know more?

 So it’s about time I updated this (original post 01-12-11; that’s DD/MM/YY), given the growing number of ficlets I’ve been scribbling away at.
 Hopefully this will serve as loose category index.

 (And companion): Ripples of the Pool: Mirror's Edge, The Prize